 Take a Walk

-Walking is good for you.
+If you are trying to improve your health (whether it is Women’s Health or your mental health) then walking is good for you.
 The fresh air, the exercise, the getting out of the same four walls.
 It also means you’re less likely to spend money on public transport or fuel for your own car.
 One or two less car trips every week can add up to a serious saving on your petrol consumption.
 It’s amazing just what a simple walk can do to boost your mood and enhance your wellbeing.

 Now is to time to up your frugality with these top tips and frugal living ideas.